Here is How to Buy I Bonds (Current Rate On New I Bonds is 3.11%)

-PSA to readers who have been on a U.S. Treasury I Savings Bond kick lately, as I have – you can purchase 2024 I bonds at treasurydirect.gov at the current new I bond rate of 5.27%.
+PSA to readers who have had an interest in U.S. Treasury I Savings Bonds in recent years, as I have – you can purchase I bonds at treasurydirect.gov at the current new I bond rate of 3.11%.
 If you’re not familiar with them, see my I bonds overview for a primer on what they are and important details of note.
 Each year, the maximum amount of I bonds that you can purchase during a given calendar year resets on January 1.
 At this rate (and with rates updated every 6 months to match current inflation rates), I bonds can be a piece of the bigger personal finance puzzle for keeping up with and beating inflation.

 However, I bond rates have dipped over recent highs and are now similar to other low-risk fixed-rate investment alternatives, so there are reasons to consider not buying new I bonds and maybe even closing your I bonds in the near future.
 Update: I sold 3 years worth of I bonds that I previously purchased.
 I have covered selling I bonds and what to consider before you sell.